5278273150_e8d9cce4a1_o_0.jpeg

 Do Work That Really Matters

 If you’re looking for career pathway opportunities with the U.S. Fish & Wildlife Service (“FWS”), one of the FWS fellowship programs might be just what you’re looking for!
-This Maintenance and Infrastructure Fellows Program brings together a culturally and ethnically diverse group of participants to serve in supportive cohorts to address mission-critical projects such as maintenance, engineering, architecture, climate change adaptation, hydrology, and geomorphology with the FWS.
+This Maintenance and Infrastructure Fellows Program (MIFP) brings together a culturally and ethnically diverse group of participants to serve in supportive cohorts to address mission-critical projects such as maintenance, engineering, program and data analysis, climate change adaptation and coordination, hydrology, geographic information systems, construction management, and administration with the FWS.
 The Fellowships are located on refuges or a regional office across the country.

-The fellowships are PAID, include benefits, travel, housing, and are typically 52 weeks.
+The fellowships are PAID, include benefits, travel, housing, and are typically 6 months (26 weeks) with the possibility to extend up to 3 years (156 weeks).
 You will be doing rewarding work in a wildlife refuge or regional office in a location across the country!

-To launch your career, APPLY to one or more of the Maintenance and Infrastructure Fellowship cohorts:
+To launch your career, APPLY to one or more of the Maintenance and Infrastructure Fellowship positions:

 BENEFITS